-Toronto has an extensive network of public schools that expats, both permanent residents and those with work permits, can enrol their children in for free, and the city also claims a robust assortment of private schools.
+Toronto has an extensive network of public schools that operates alongside a robust assortment of private schools.

 Public schools in Toronto

 In Toronto, children can register at their neighbourhood school, or they can apply to a school that’s not within their residential area.
 Note that preference will be given to those in the associated geographic catchment areas.

 Parents can check how well students from particular schools have performed by consulting rankings published by the Fraser Institute.
-Thus, parents may want to pinpoint a school for their child, and then base their house hunt on this fact.
+Some parents may want to first pinpoint a desired school for their child, and then base their house hunt on this fact.

 Private and international schools in Toronto

 That said, as is the assumption in most global destinations, these schools are thought to boast better infrastructure, state-of-the-art facilities and a larger selection of extra-curricular activities.

 Some private schools in Toronto are faith-based and a religious emphasis is integrated into the curriculum.
 These tend to be cheaper than other private schools.